-Bracknell Forest has 88 per cent of properties having access to full fibre broadband compared to 64 per cent of England.
+In Bracknell Forest, 88 per cent of properties have access to full fibre broadband compared to 64 per cent of England.
 This presents the opportunity to reduce the number of physical trips with remote access, reducing overall transport demand and reducing social isolation, specifically for people with disabilities/impairment and the elderly.